 The company began as a joint venture between a father and his five children.
 In 1926, they opened a chocolate store in the central square of Brussels.
 However, things were not going well.
 If not for the name change, no one would have known about the sweets of the Draps family.

 To attract attention, the chocolatiers turned to the famous legend of Lord Leofric’s wife.
 This woman made an unprecedented for 1040 and all subsequent years – traveled naked through the city to reduce the tax burden on the poor of his district.
-Such a condition was set by the lord, hoping that his wife would never dare such an act.
+The lord set Such a condition, hoping his wife would never dare such an act.
 However, Godiva took the risk, and the lord had to cancel all levies.
 The city of Coventry became a tax-free zone.

 Using the legend and placing the image of a lady with a horse on the logo increased the sales of Draps products several times.

 After achieving wealth and spreading chocolate throughout Europe and America, the family sold the business to the Campbell Soup Company in 1966.
-Today, Godiva has two owners, Turkey’s Yıldız and South Korea’s MBK.
-Sales are made in 100 countries around the world.
-The company owns hundreds of specialized stores and cafes.
+Today, Godiva has two owners: Turkey’s Yıldız and South Korea’s MBK.
+Sales are made in 100 countries around the world, and the company owns hundreds of specialized stores and cafes.

-Godiva’s emblem is still an image of a lady and her name in brown chocolate lines.
+Godiva’s emblem is still an image of a lady, and her name is in brown chocolate lines.
 The company offers candies such as Milk Chocolate Caramel Bar (milk chocolate caramel) and Mint Dark Chocolate Bar (mint filling in dark chocolate).

 Ferrero

-Raffaello, Nutella, Tic Tac, Kinder Surprise, Ferrero Rocher – all these world-famous and favorite sweets are the work of the company founded by Italian Pietro Ferrero in 1946.
-Since the first confectionery company was founded, it has grown to 50 countries and 12 billion euros in revenue but is still owned by the Ferrero family.
+Raffaello, Nutella, Tic Tac, Kinder Surprise, Ferrero Rocher—all these world-famous and favorite sweets are the work of the company founded by Italian Pietro Ferrero in 1946.
+Since then, the first confectionery company has grown to 50 countries and 12 billion euros in revenue but is still owned by the Ferrero family.
 The company is currently run by the founder’s grandson, Giovanni.

-The first product that brought popularity to the Italian house was Nutella paste, which was accidentally obtained from melted Gianduja candy.
+The first product that popularized the Italian house was Nutella paste, accidentally obtained from melted Gianduja candy.
 Later came Mon Chéri (1956), Kinder (1968), and Mint Candy (1969).
 Each new recipe became a masterpiece and brought multimillion-dollar profits.

 The company’s emblem looks like it is carved from a solid bar of chocolate.
-The unique serif font resembles a newspaper font.
-This hints at the Italian origin and the company’s ability to make news out of every new recipe.
+The unique serif font resembles a newspaper font, hinting at the Italian origin and the company’s ability to make news from every new recipe.

 Kinder Chocolate